racket/racket/.github/ISSUE_TEMPLATE/bug-report.md

  - OS: [e.g. Windows 10, Macos, Linux]
  - Version: [e.g. 7.7]

-**Expected development cost**
-As you know nothing happens magically, so do you have an idea of the development effort required?
-In addition, are you willing to help because after all Racket is yours too?

 **Additional context**
 Add any other context about the problem here.